 - The size of hysteroscope used (the thinner ones tend to be less painful).

 - The type of hysteroscope used (flexible or rigid).

 - Whether a speculum is used.

-- The reason you are having the test done.
+- The reason for having the test.

 What can I expect after a hysteroscopy?